Bachelor of Speech and Language Pathology with Honours

 The first year is followed by the Professional Years.
 Entry into the Professional Years is limited and is based on completion of the compulsory 100-level courses (or equivalents), academic merit (normally a B+ or better grade average) and fluency in English.
 Relevant work experience may also be considered.

 Qualification structure and duration

-The Bachelor of Speech and Language Pathology with Honours requires 480 points.
+The Bachelor of Speech and Language Pathology with Honours requires a total of 480 points.

 The Intermediate Year

 Your first year, also known as the Intermediate Year, comprises a minimum of 120 points or eight compulsory 15-point courses (or equivalent).
 The Intermediate courses may be taken in one full-time year of study or accumulated over more than one year.

 The Professional Years

 In the Third Professional Year you take more advanced courses and research work is also included.
 About half of your year will be based in the field, with you spending more time taking responsibility for the assessment of clients and the planning, management and evaluation of therapy programmes.

 Typical degree structure for Bachelor of Speech and Language Pathology with Honours